thkwznk/aseprite-scripts/ROADMAP.md

 - All action made with the extension display correctly as "Center" in the Undo History
 - Successfully centring an image now displays a tooltip "Image centred"
+- Centring an image will ignore solid color backgrounds